 Wheatgrass is easy to grow.
 The seeds are fairly large and they need to be soaked before you plant them.

 Rinse your seeds first and then place them in a container filled with water.
 Keep them wet for around 8-12 hours and then rinse them again.
-Put the seeds in a container with a lid on for another 12 hours.
-You will then find that they have sprouted and are ready to be planted.

 You can use any medium to grow wheatgrass.
 We’d recommend a soilless medium such as coconut coir mat which keeps the seeds drained.
 It’s also less messy than using soil.

 Place the tray in a dark space or put another tray on top.
 This is what we refer to as the blackout period.
-During two days you water your seeds twice a day and keep them in the dark.
+During two to three days you water your seeds twice a day and keep them in the dark.
 During this period the seeds will germinate and grow to become grass.
 You can look underneath the tray that the roots have grown long.

 When the wheatgrass has grown to about 1-2 inches tall it’s time to move from darkness to the light.
 Remove the lid and place them in a spot where they can get some sunlight.